 A top goal for your powder room or half-bath should be to make sure that whatever changes you do will make it more functional—zero in on determining the room’s purpose, including for family and guests.
 Your powder room is supposed to have a toilet, sink, and mirror, at least.
 Installing a vessel sink will give you more counter space, while a dresser vanity presents more room for storage.
 Also, make use of the area outside the door with items such as a bench, bookshelf, or storage closet.
 These are small changes that will help you get the most out of the room.

-Although you may like to save time and money, you also should realize that there are advantages that come with investing in your home, even though it may cost you more time and money.
-The kitchen and bathroom spaces should get the most effort in all homes.
-They’re the most important rooms for increasing resale value, and they get the most foot traffic.
+There are advantages that come with investing in your home, even though it may cost you more time and money.
+The kitchen and bathrooms should get the most effort.
+They’re the most important rooms for bringing up the resale value, and they get the most foot traffic.
 Your half bath is a room where it’s okay to put in the extra thoughts and planning to make it great.
-Upgrades and spending money on better materials can be worth it.
+Upgrades and spending money on better materials can be worth it in the end.

-Don’t neglect the value of clearing up your floor space.
-A floating vanity and some hooks can be the right way to go.
-This is particularly beneficial if you have fancy floors to show off or work in a small area.
-You should generate more room for being able to move around.
+Don’t be shy about clearing up some floor space.
+A floating vanity and some hooks can make a bathroom unique.
+This is particularly beneficial if you want to show off some fancy tile floors in a smaller space.
+You should leave more room for being able to move around the bathroom!